blacklightpy/vaultofknowledge/🗃️ Unorganized/🏛️ Studying Social Problems (to solve them)/🌀️ Religious Discourse/Arguments against religion.md

 					- Say that freedom without discipline leads to bad outcomes, and we can't have bad people in heaven
 						- Ask, why couldn't he just have created perfect people without freedom, instead of making some people suffer first?
 Did he not know in the first place when he made someone that put in their body and situation, they would behave exactly as they were built to?
 		- Jump to [[Arguments against religion#^heaven-without-test-for-obedience|Heaven without test]]
-		- Backcontexts in Q1. about god not wanting to guide us himself
+		- Backcontexts in Q1. about god not wanting to guide us himself (and it being his reponsibility - Q7)